Developer Tools

 Common use cases

-• Prepare text for CMS fields or email templates where raw HTML characters would break the markup.
+• Prepare a snippet for a CMS or email template where a raw < or & would break the markup.

 About HTML Entity Encoder